USF-HII/usf-hii.github.io/pages/faq.md

 In partnership with [USF Research Computing](http://www.rc.usf.edu/) the Health Informatics Institute provides a specialized High Performance Computing Cluster to its research partners.
-USF Research Computing maintains the overall infrastructure of the cluster system and HII presents its resources as a specialized computing resource only available to internal faculty and external partners.
+USF Research Computing maintains the overall infrastructure of the cluster ecosystem and HII presents its resources as a specialized subset of resources available exclusively to internal faculty, staff, and external partners.

 #### What is CIRCE and can I use its resources?

-CIRCE
+CIRCE is an acronym for the "Central Instructional and Research Computing Environment" at the University of South Florida.
+Although HII relies on a large part of the CIRCE infrastructure, internal and external partners of HII do not have access to the general computing resources it provides.